 - Always identify yourself as a volunteer for CARE.
 This removes you from any liabilities.

 - When asked a question about CARE, CARE’s work or a policy CARE supports for which you don’t have an answer, tell the person you will get the answer and get back to them.
-Contact your regional advocacy coordinator.
+Contact your regional advocacy manager.

 - If you are contacted by the media directly, please set up an appointment instead of taking the interview immediately.
-E-mail your regional advocacy coordinator so we can work together to maximize the opportunity.
+E-mail your regional advocacy manager so we can work together to maximize the opportunity.

 DOs and DON’Ts for engaging as a CARE Action Advocate